awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Configure a strong password policy for your users<a name="configure-strong-password-policy"></a>

-If you allow users to change their own passwords, require that they create strong passwords and that they rotate their passwords periodically\.
-On the [Account Settings](https://console.aws.amazon.com/iam/home?#account_settings) page of the IAM console, you can create a password policy for your account\.
-You can use the password policy to define password requirements, such as minimum length, whether it requires nonalphabetic characters, how frequently it must be rotated, and so on\.
+If you allow users to change their own passwords, create a custom password policy that requires them to create strong passwords and rotate their passwords periodically\.
+On the [Account Settings](https://console.aws.amazon.com/iam/home?#account_settings) page of the IAM console, you can create a custom password policy for your account\.
+You upgrade from the AWS default password policy to define password requirements, such as minimum length, whether it requires nonalphabetic characters, and how frequently it must be rotated\.
 For more information, see [Setting an account password policy for IAM users](id_credentials_passwords_account-policy.md)\.

 ## Enable MFA<a name="enable-mfa-for-privileged-users"></a>